 Anyone over the age of 16 who has the right to work in the UK.
 An apprenticeship can benefit any employee whether they’re taking their first steps into full time employment or have already been working for some time.
 A new recruit or an existing employee can benefit from developing their knowledge and skills via an apprenticeship.

 How much you pay your apprentice is up to you.
 Every apprentice must be paid a lawful wage no less than the National Minimum Wage for the time they are in work and in off-the-job training.
-Current wage rate information can be found HERE.
+View current wage rate information.

 You may wish to pay more than minimum wage to attract and retain the best talent for your business, and wages often go up as skills develop.
 If you would like an existing employee to go onto an Apprenticeship training programme, they should continue to receive their current rate of pay and their contract with you wouldn’t need to change.